chmccallum0704/CSE15L-Lab-Report-3/lab3.md

 Chavez said she called Colorado Legal Services because she felt Caitlins-MBP:Media caitimccallum$
 ```
-In this example I use the command line option -i for grep in order to display all instances of the word 'legal' regardless of case.
-As shown, when I ran the grep command without the -i command line option, there was no match found for 'legal' in the file since it only appears as 'Legal'.
-This could be useful for searching for a keyword in a file that may or may not have case differences.
+In this code block, I use the command line option `-i` for grep in order to display all instances of the word "legal" regardless of case.
+As shown, when I ran the grep command without the `-i` command line option, there was no match found for "legal" in the file since it only appears as "Legal".
+This could be particularly useful for ensuring that all instances of a keyword are found, regrdless of case, which is beneficial when the case usage of the word is inconsistent or unknown.

 source: https://docs.rackspace.com/docs/use-the-linux-grep-command
 #### Example 2: